How Often Should You Exercise With Diastasis Recti?

 Safe Progression Moves

+Glute bridges can also help because they strengthen your hips, core, and pelvic floor connection.
 When you’re ready, try modified planks with careful alignment and steady breathing.

-Progress only as your form stays strong, and stop if you notice doming or pain.
+Avoid crunches and sit-ups, since they can widen the gap and raise pressure.
+Progress only while your form stays strong, and stop if you notice doming or pain.

 What Signs Mean Your Core Needs a Break?